Gustiimam/ML_Model/README.md

 ##Project Files

-- **Machine_Learning_Model.ipynb: Contains the code for training the machine learning model, including data preprocessing, model training, and evaluation.
+- **Machine_Learning_Model.ipynb**: Contains the code for training the machine learning model, including data preprocessing, model training, and evaluation.
-- **Machine_Learning_Model_Tester.ipynb: Contains the code for testing the trained model on new data inputs.
+- **Machine_Learning_Model_Tester.ipynb**: Contains the code for testing the trained model on new data inputs.
-- **insurance_model.pkl: The trained machine learning model saved in pickle format.
+- **insurance_model.pkl**: The trained machine learning model saved in pickle format.

 ##Features Used in the Model